nervosnetwork/rfcs/rfcs/0021-ckb-address-format/0021-ckb-address-format.md

 ## Abstract

-*CKB Address Format* is recommended to handle the encodings for both **lock script** and **type script** in application level.
+*CKB Address Format* is recommended to handle the encodings for both **lock script** and **type script** in the application level.
 CKB address can package a script into a single line format, which is verifiable and human-readable.

 ## Data Structure

 Both **lock script** and **type script** consist of three key properties, including *code_hash*, *hash_type* and *args*.
-Following the payload formatting rules outlined below, a script data structure can be encoded as a CKB address, which can be parsed for its original script reversely.
+Following the payload formatting rules outlined below, a script data structure can be encoded as a CKB address.
+Likewise, a CKB address can be parsed for its original script.

 ### Lock script
 #### Payload Format Types